KarlScheibelhofer/java-crypto-tools/README.md

 For private key entries with a certificate chain, it is sufficient, if the key has an alias.

+A line with `Alias: ` is also created when writing a keystore created in Java.

 ## Restrictions

 ### Only AES Encrypted Private Keys